acehieungan/Credit-Card-Default-Classification-MIS-451-/README.md

 ## :tada: Conclusion

 This project highlights the importance of proper preprocessing, model selection, and threshold tuning when working with imbalanced financial datasets.
-Our work not only improves default prediction but also deepens understanding of client behavior—a key asset for credit risk management. :lock:
+Our work not only improves default prediction but also deepens understanding of client behavior—a key asset for credit risk management.